Effective: February 1, 2007

 Policy for the illegal use of legal substances (i.e., use of prescription medications not prescribed specifically to the user) will be the same as the above.

 All rules established by the NAIA regarding the use of Alcohol and Tobacco will be enforced.
-Students must follow all local, state and federal laws regarding the use of alcohol and tobacco.
+Student-Athletes must follow all local, state and federal laws regarding the use of alcohol and tobacco.
 Discipline will include a minimum one game suspension unless, at the discretion of the Athletic Director, mitigating circumstances warrant reduction of said penalty.

 Due Process Procedure

-Student/athletes and/or their parents may contest any disciplinary action in the following order:
+Student-Athletes may contest any disciplinary action in the following order:

-- Consultation with the athletic director.
+- Consultation with the Athletic Director.

-- Review by a panel of two head coaches, not from the student/athlete's sport, and the faculty athletic representative.
-Panel may make recommendations to the athletic director regarding the extent of the disciplinary action.
+- Review by a panel of two head coaches, not from the student-athlete's sport, and the faculty athletic representative.
+Panel may make recommendations to the Athletic Director regarding the extent of the disciplinary action.